Mark Urvanov: Professional boxing career

 Urvanov was booked to face Evgeny Chuprakov for the vacant WBO International super featherweight title on 2 November 2019.
 He won the fight by a third-round technical knockout.
 Four months later, on 7 March 2020, Urvanov challenged the unbeaten WBA Gold super featherweight champion Akzhol Sulaimanbek Uulu.
 He won the fight by a seventh-round knockout.

 Urvanov faced the journeyman Rofhiwa Maemu on 26 June 2021.
 He won the fight by unanimous decision, with all three judges scoring the fight 80–72 in his favor.
 Urvanov next faced the undefeated Oto Joseph on 11 September 2021.
 He won the fight by unanimous decision, with all three judges scoring the fight 100–90 in his favor.

 Urvanov was booked to face Angel Rodriguez on 19 February 2022, on the undercard of the Zaur Abdullaev and Jorge Linares lightweight bout, in a WBA super featherweight title eliminator.
 He lost the fight by split decision.
 One judge scored the fight 115–113 in his favor, while the remaining two judges scored the bout 116–112 and 115–113 for Rodriguez.

 Following his loss to Rodriguez, Urvanov was booked to face Dmitrii Khasiev on 23 July 2022.
 He won the fight by unanimous decision.
 Urvanov then faced the former super featherweight world titleholder René Alvarado on 19 November 2022.
 He won the fight by unanimous decision.

 Urvanov faced the once-defeated Ruslan Kamilov on 7 March 2023.
 He won the fight by majority decision, with two judges scoring the bout 97–93 and 96–94 in his favor, while the third judge had it scored as an even 95–95 draw.
+Urvanov faced the unbeaten Murad Aliev on 22 July 2023.
+The fight ended in a majority decision draw.